mingrutar/valant-test/myjpa/ReadMe.txt

 2) the notification is built on Spring EventBus.
 Currently, the receiver (see SimpleReceiver.java) writes a message to the log.
    Next item illustrates the details of how to verify expiration notifications.

-3) for testing expiration without waiting: in src/main/resources/application.properties: change 'seedDatabase = false' => 'seedDatabase = true'.
+3) for testing expiration without waiting, checkout branch 'fixIssues' or in src/main/resources/application.properties: change 'seedDatabase = false' => 'seedDatabase = true'. this will enable seeding.
     This will seed 4 items to the inventory db by executing MyjpaApplication::seedDB(InventoryRepository ir):
 		a) Item("Label1", getExpirationDate(-1), "Type_1");		//yesterday
 		b) Item("Label2", getExpirationDate(1), "Type_2");		//tomorrow